 Full CLI command suite and npm package

-Iris 1.4.0 ships a complete command-line tool — available vianpm install -g @iris-code/cli.
+Iris Code 1.4.0 ships a complete command-line tool - available vianpm install -g @iris-code/cli.
 Scan any project from your terminal, manage enforcement hooks without opening VS Code, audit dependencies for CVEs, and authenticate once with a persistent credentials file.
 No VS Code installation required.

 - Added